 Claiming education credits

 When you file your tax return, you claim your tax credits using IRS Form 8863.
 You can only claim the credits for out-of-pocket expenses, not costs covered by grants or veterans' benefits.
-You cannot claim the same expense as both a tax credit and a tax deduction.
+You can only claim one of the credits or deduction for each student on a tax return.

 The IRS also cautions that you cannot claim deductions or tax credits for room, board, medical expenses, student health fees, transportation or insurance, even if the fees are mandatory for students.